holms/chef-starter/README.md

 Requirements
 ------------

+If you won't follow these requirements, Makefile will fail.

-* This setup requires a proper FQDN on your chef-server!
+* Proper FQDN on your chef-server!
 If you're in intranet, set one in /etc/hosts
+* Synchronize clock with NTP on your client and server!
 * You required to have public key in your ~/.ssh/ directory.
 It will be copied to a chef-server node.
 * SUDO enabled unix.
 Notice: For cloud users: Don't forget to comment ```#Default requiretty``` in your sudoers file or else Makefile will fail
 * Your sudo user must be the same on all the nodes as server machine (propose for better practise in issue)